Skip to definition.

 1. [N. Amer] Polite response to a thank you

-- don't mention it, my pleasure, no problem, not at all, you bet, you're welcome
+- don't mention it, my pleasure, no problem, not at all, you bet [informal], you're welcome

-See also: assurance, authority, bound, careful, certain, certainty, confidence, confident, convinced, dependable, destined, doomed, fated, foreordained, in for, positive, predestinate, predestined, predictable, reliable, secure, self-assurance, self-confidence, steady, sureness, true, trustable, trustworthy, trusty
+See also: assurance, authority, beyond a doubt, beyond a shadow of a doubt, beyond doubt, bound, careful, certain, certainty, confidence, confident, convinced, dependable, destined, doomed, fated, foreordained, honest, in for, indisputably, indubitably, positive, predestinate, predestined, predictable, reliable, secure, self-assurance, self-confidence, steady, straight-up [informal], sureness, true, trustable, trustworthy, trusty, without a doubt

 Encyclopedia: Sure